collective/collective.googleanalytics/README.txt

    button at the bottom of the list.

 3. Press the paste button.
-A new copy of the report is created with the ID copy_of_site-bounce-rate-browser-week-column.
+A new copy of the report is created with the ID copy_of_site-bounce-rate-browser-column.

 4. Check next to the newly pasted report and click the rename button.

-5. Change the ID of the new report to page-bounce-rate-browser-week-column and press Ok.
+5. Change the ID of the new report to page-bounce-rate-browser-column and press Ok.

 6. Click on the new report to edit it.
 In the title, replace the word Site with